Go Ad-Free

 Rethinking Nutrition Dogma on Saturated Fat:

-These findings led the investigators to question the diet-heart hypothesis so esteemed in nutrition circles.
+Years of such studies have led investigators to question the diet-heart hypothesis so esteemed in nutrition circles.
 As new data (as well as new analysis of old data) demonstrate that old dietary beliefs were mistaken, health professionals need to rethink their advice.
 (Indeed, a few have begun to do so.)
 Sugar and other highly processed carbohydrates appear to be more hazardous to health than fat.
+Moreover, new studies point to problems with polyunsaturated fat sources such as soybean oil.

 Learn More: